alb2001/dextools-python/README.md

 ## Getting Started
-There are 2 versions of the Dextools API
+There are 2 versions of the Dextools API.
+[Dextools API v1](https://api.dextools.io/docs) and [Dextools API v2](https://api.dextools.io/blobr/v2/docs)

 ### Version 1
 To get started, import the package, and initiate a `DextoolsAPI` instance object by passing your API key: